wahu-dev/Phase_1_Project/README.md

 The dataset, `Aviation_Data.csv`, contains detailed records of aviation accidents and incidents, sourced from a comprehensive aviation database, NTSB.
 It includes information on event details, aircraft characteristics, injury outcomes, and environmental conditions.

 ### Description of Data
-The dataset comprises 90,348 entries with 31 columns, reduced to 32,287 entries after filtering for non-null Aircraft.Category values.
+The dataset comprises 90,348 entries with 31 columns, reduced to 32,287 entries after filtering out non-aeroplane Aircraft.Category and non-amateur values.
 Key columns include:

 Event.Id: Unique identifier for each event.
 Event.Date: Date of the incident (converted to datetime).